APrettyCoolProgram/crispy-box/README.md

 If you require different specifications for your CrispyDeven Virtual Machine, you can [build your own](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Building-CrispyBox-from-scratch.md) CrispyBox from scratch.

-When you spin up your CrispyBox, the Dropbox deamon will automatically starts.
+When you spin up your CrispyBox, the Dropbox deamon will automatically start.
 Follow the on-screen instructions to start syncing your data.

 Once Dropbox starts syncing, you'll need to get the IP Address of the CrispyBox, so you'll know where to map.
 First, open a new instance of screen:
     ```